Taiwodave/movie_app_state_management_flutter/README.md

 # Flutter State Management: Movie App with Provider, Riverpod, flutter_bloc

-This is a reference project showing how to implement a (Netflix-inspired) movie app with different state management techniques in Flutter:
+This reference project shows how to implement a (Netflix-inspired) movie app with different state management techniques in Flutter:

 ![Movie app preview](media/app-screenshots.png)

-The project uses the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch a list of currently playing movies, and includes features such as pagination and local storage.
+The project uses the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch a list of movies, and includes features such as pagination and local storage.

 ### Running the project

-See [Getting a TMDB API key](#getting-a-tmdb-api-key) instructions below before running.
+Before running, see instructions on how to [get a TMDB API key](#getting-a-tmdb-api-key).

 ## App Overview